GeertjanWielenga/OJETCourse/Part-019/README.md

 http://www.oracle.com/webfolder/technetwork/jet/globalExamples.html

-Note: No code sample applies to this part.
+Note: No code sample is applicable to this part.